robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 ## Rob Schmidt
 ## August 16, 2021

-This is an introduction to the Unix envrironment given on August 16, 2021 as part of the BCB GSOs programming workshop series.
+This is an introduction to the Unix envrironment given on August 16, 2021 as part of the BCB GSO's programming workshop series.

 This work is heavily based off my previous Unix tutorial found [here](https://github.com/robertschmidt54/AdvancedUnixTutorial).